Sunghoon-cloud/Topic-based-Clustering/README.md

 (file)   <i> Professor_ratings_words_freq.csv</i>

-: Data file of Ratings and word frequency matrix extracted from the Professor ratings reviews which were scrapped by the author from ratemyprofessors.com.
+: This is data file of Ratings and word frequency matrix extracted from the Professor ratings reviews, which were scrapped by the author from ratemyprofessors.com.